Language Placement Exam*

-For placement in Spanish, you are required to take a placement examination if you have studied Spanish before.
-This is free for any WestConn student.
+For placement in Chinese, French, German, or Spanish, you are required to take a placement examination if you have studied the language before.
+This is free for any WCSU student.
 You can take this exam from any campus computer or from your own computer at home.

 Heritage speakers of